How do I have a new browser window open when viewing attachments or links?

 When linking from one answer to another, you can add the target="new" attribute when creating a link to another answer.
 For example, <answer_xref id="yyy" target="new"> creates a link to the Answer ID specified which then opens in a new window.

 For links within an answer, to open a hyperlink in a new window, add 'target=new' when creating the link.
 For example, the syntax is as follows:

 <a href="http://URL_address.com" target="new">Text to display as the link</a>

 Links within incidents always open in a new window.

 In Internet Explorer, this setting can be found by going to Tools > Internet Options > Advanced > Browsing > Reuse Windows for Launching Shortcuts.
 If the Reuse Windows for Launching Shortcuts is not checked, the links will open a new browser window rather than using an open window.

 File Attachments on End-User Pages

-With file attachments that are accessed from the end-user pages (either in an answer or from an incident in the My Account - Support History area, it is possible to configure Oracle Service Cloud to open file attachments in a new window when the link is clicked.
+With file attachments that are accessed from the end-user pages (either in an answer or from an incident in the My Account - Support History area, it is possible to configure Oracle B2C Service to open file attachments in a new window when the link is clicked.
 This allows your site visitors to retain their original location while viewing the link or attachment.

 The EU_FA_NEW_WIN_TYPES configuration settings applies to file attachments on the end-user pages.
 This setting allows you to specify a regular expression that is applied to the MIME content type of file attachments.